/* * external links open in new window */

 Most unlimited plans are more customizable allowing you to pick exactly the number of days you need but are always more expensive that plans with set data limits.

 It depends.
-While they are cheaper than paying for a U.S. international plan, they are not cheaper than buying a local physical SIM card in most places.
-In Thailand, I pay roughly $10/month for an unlimited plan and in Laos, I paid $4 for 30 GB a few months ago.
+While eSIMs for travel are cheaper than paying for a U.S. international plan, they are not cheaper than buying a local physical SIM card in most places.

 With companies like Airalo or Saily, it’s $16-20 for 5GB in various regions of the world, which is a good deal and more convenient if you’re country-hopping.
 If you’re staying in one place long-term, it’s still cheaper to buy a local SIM card.
+In Thailand, I pay roughly $10/month for an unlimited plan and in Laos, I paid $4 for 30 GB a few months ago buying directly from a local network.

 Always avoid buying one in an airport—everything is usually half-price outside the airport!
 I’ve found physical SIM cards to be slightly less expensive than a regular SIM, but most phones don’t have this option anymore.